 The name you give the list should describe the function in the linear programming problem.
 In the next step, this function is evaluated at the stored points of intersection.

 If an empty, unnamed list does not appear to the right of list INEQY, place the cursor in the heading of the third column and press [2nd][DEL] to insert a blank column, enter a name, and then press [ENTER].
 If an empty, unnamed list does appear in the third column, place the cursor in the heading of that column, enter a name, and then press [ENTER].

 Use a formula to define the entries in the new list.

 To use a formula to define a list, place the cursor on the name of the list in the column heading.
-Because formulas must be surrounded by quotes, press [ALPHA][+] to enter the first quotation mark.
+Because formulas should be surrounded by quotes, press [ALPHA][+] to enter the first quotation mark.
 Then enter the formula.
-To enter the name of a list, such as (INEQX, press [2nd][STAT] to display a list of the names of the lists in the Stat List editor.
-Repeatedly press
+To enter the name of a list, such as ∟INEQX, press [2nd][STAT] to display a list of the names of the lists in the Stat List editor.

-Press [ENTER] to evaluate the function at the points of intersection of the constraining system of inequalities.
+Press e to evaluate the function at the points of intersection of the constraining system of inequalities.

 According to the Linear Programming Theorem, if the function has a maximum and/or minimum value, those values appear in the list you just created.
-The chocolate factory in the example can maximize its revenue by shipping 700 pounds of real chocolate chips and 300 pounds of imitation chocolate chips.
+As illustrated here, the chocolate factory in the example can maximize its revenue by shipping 700 pounds of real chocolate chips and 300 pounds of imitation chocolate chips.